 How should you choose between the Darcy Sofa and the sectional?

-Start with your floor plan and a few key couch dimensions.
-The Darcy Sofa is a full-size piece, but it behaves like a normal sofa in most layouts.
-The sectional is a commitment—great when you have the room, frustrating when you don’t.
+Start with your room, your traffic path, and a few key couch dimensions.
+The Darcy Sofa is still a full-size piece, but it behaves like a normal sofa in most layouts.
+The sectional asks more of the room and makes the most sense when you can leave clear walkways around it.

-Choose the standard Darcy Sofa if you want the classic look and comfort without turning the couch into the entire room.
-It’s also the simpler option if you move often or you like to rework your layout.
+Choose the standard Darcy Sofa if you want the classic look and comfort without letting the couch take over the whole room.
+It is also the simpler choice if you move often or like to rework your layout.

 Choose the 2-piece sectional if your living room is where everyone ends up.
-It creates more usable seating and makes it easier to lounge without pulling in extra ottomans or chairs.
+It creates more usable seating at once and makes stretching out easier without pulling in extra pieces.

 Limitations to know upfront